It's like a regular TIE Fighter, only with more triangles. |

 Vult Skerris is.... a guy!
 Who flew for the Empire!
 And now he's in an Interceptor!
 I don't care enough to go look up what he did in THE LORRRRRE, because it doesn't really matter.
 At 18 points, he's one of the more expensive Imperial options, tying him with Soontir.
 He also can't "regular" attack in the squadron phase.
 But he can make counter attacks, specifically, a strong counter-4 (boosted with Howlrunner, or Dengar, or whatever myriad other ways you've got).

 His job is to alpha in and attack (again, Defender dice are solid!), and then be a real pain for your opponent with his counter-4.
 Fixing him into a Scatter/Brace combo helps, but the Imp squad game is a crowded spot.
 He requires a squad command every turn, which isn't horrid as Quasars or Gozantis are everywhere.
 The issue with him is he's speed 5 and wants to alpha strike, but he has no inborn way of protecting himself.
 Soontir above pairs well with an escort for the free extra damage, Cienna has the permanent obstruction, and Skerris has counter-4.
 With counter-4, though, my ace with a brace or 2 attacks and you do 2 damage back.
 3-4 damage and he pops easily enough, so you might want some Escort of your own.
 Changing his defense tokens definitely improved him, but he hasn't fully found a place yet.
-Potentially 134 under Sloane is my guess, just clearing out your opponent and their tokens even faster.
+If you can devote the command to him every turn, he's certainly worth it.
+Just make sure he stays alive.

 No comments: